SinaKarvandi/Hypervisor-From-Scratch/README.md

 - <a href="https://twitter.com/honorary_bot">Artem Shishkin</a><br />
 - <a href="https://twitter.com/Shahriare8">Shahriar</a><br />
 - <a href="https://twitter.com/amdgzi">Ahmad</a><br />
-- ...and many other people who helped solving the problems</a><br />
+- ...and many other people who helped to solve the problems</a><br />

 <!-- LICENSE -->